alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-cfcs-and-ozone-depleting-gases.markdown

 [Apply for an export licence](http://ec.europa.eu/clima/policies/ozone/ods/) on the European Commission website.

-You'll usually get a licence:

-* within 15 to 29 days if you've just registered
-* within 5 days if you're already signed up on the system
+You'll usually get a licence within 15 to 29 days if you've just registered or within 5 days if you're already signed up on the system.

 Attach a copy to your consignment or give your freight forwarder your licence number.